openedx/edx-platform/openedx/core/djangoapps/course_roles/docs/decisions/0001-course_level_roles.rst

 Context
 *******

-There is currently no single functionality being used by the majority of the codebases that are a part of Open edX that allows for adding roles (permission sets) for a user at the course and organization level that provides the flexibility to allow users to edit or create new roles (permission sets) that can be assigned to users.
+There is currently no single functionality being used by the majority of the codebases that are a part of the Open edX ecosystem that allows for adding roles (permission sets) that grant course related access for a user and can:
+- be assigned at the course level
+- be assigned as an org-wide role (granting access to all courses within the org)
+- be assigned as an instance-wide role (granting access to all courses that are within the instance)
+- provide the flexibility to allow users to edit or create new roles (permission sets) that can be assigned to users

 Decision
 ********

-Modified LMS table and solution - within LMS/CMS
+New LMS tables and solution - within LMS/CMS
 ------------------------------------------------
-- We will add new tables to manage roles, permission, and groups of users that are assigned to roles.
+- We will add new tables to manage roles, permission, and users that are assigned to roles.
 - We will add additional tables, if necessary, to manage custom roles.
 - We will create the new tables within the current DB schema and LMS/CMS repo.